souly1/ion-time-picker/README.md

 # ion-time-picker

-An ionic time picker (spinner) which is developed in web technologies but looks similar to native.
+An ionic/angular time picker (spinner) which is developed in web technologies but looks similar to native.

 ## Requirements